 Triangle Serves - Our Mission in Action

 Triangle Serves is the umbrella for the numerous service projects Triangle undertakes each year.
 The primary objective of these efforts is to improve access to sport to those who are disabled, disadvantaged, or otherwise unable to participate in sport.

 Triangle’s service to individuals with physical disability began in 2011 when Triangle established a partnership with Bridge II Sports, a Paralympic sport club located in Durham, NC.
 This partnership led to the creation and ongoing operation of Triangle’s sitting volleyball open play program which is held monthly on the second Sunday [230-4pm] at Triangle’s facility.

-Volleyball for All, Triangle's former service umbrella, was introduced at MAPL Raleigh 2012 to create awareness of the need for sport to those with physical differences.
-At MAPL Raleigh, a large indoor juniors’ volleyball tournament, Triangle highlighted Paralympic volleyball [sitting] by hosting Paralympic exhibition matches between the USA and Netherlands women’s sitting teams from Team USA and Team Netherlands prior to the 2012 London Paralympics.
+Volleyball for All, Triangle's former service umbrella, was introduced at MAPL Raleigh 2012 to create awareness of the need for sport opportunities for those with physical differences.
+At MAPL Raleigh, a large indoor juniors’ volleyball tournament, Triangle highlighted Paralympic volleyball [sitting] by hosting Paralympic exhibition matches between the women's sitting teams from Team USA and Team Netherlands prior to the 2012 London Paralympic games.

-Triangle Serves was introduced in the Spring of 2014 with the announcement of the Courts 4 Kids mission trip to Costa Rica.
+Triangle Serves was introduced in the Spring of 2014 with the announcement of our first Courts for Kids mission trip to Costa Rica.